beukueb/des_docs/docs/exploration.md

-# Knowledgebase exploration in DES-RV
+# Knowledgebase exploration in DES-ROD
 ## Introduction

-Examples were extracted from the DES-rv KB, minor differences might exist for the other KBs build on DES.
+Examples were extracted from the DES-rod KB, minor differences might exist for the other KBs build on DES.

 ![Dragon Exploration System](images/des_lit.png "Figure 2.
 Dragon Exploration System Literature View")